-Make use of your university departments to advertise your books and stick up messages on lecture noticeboards.
-This can be the perfect place to snare ill-prepared students who will probably accept you books for a fair price and won’t need postage.
+Make use of your university department to advertise your books, and stick up messages on lecture noticeboards where you’re allowed.
+This can be the perfect place to attract ill-prepared students.
+They’ll probably accept your books for a fair price and you won’t need to post them.

-Fellow students may even be prepared to pay more for books in a less than perfect condition if they are filled with helpful scribbles and annotations.
+Fellow students may even pay more for books in a less than perfect condition if they have helpful annotations.

-You’ll also save on advertising costs as you’ll be allowed to display posters for free and your university printing allowance may even cover your expense!
-Even though it can be hard work, it can pay dividends as there’s nothing like insider trading to give people confidence in your items.
+You’ll also save on advertising costs, as you’ll be allowed to display posters for free and your university printing allowance may even cover your expense!
+Even though it can be hard work, it can pay dividends as there’s nothing like buying from fellow students to give people confidence in your items.

-As soon as sixth form students accept their university offer, they are usually added to official and non-official Facebook groups that give you a great forum for book sales.
-As a second or third year student, you are also in a great position to offer advice and this means that your used book could be exactly what a first year is looking for.
+As soon as sixth form students accept their university offer, they’re usually added to official and non-official Facebook groups.
+These give you a great forum for book sales.
+As a second- or third-year student, you’re also in a great position to offer advice.
+This means that your used book could be exactly what a first-year student is looking for.

-Also, make sure that the group you join is based in the UK or you could find yourself committing to a sale in Australia that costs you money!
+Also, make sure that the group you join is based in the UK.
+Otherwise, you could find yourself committing to a sale in Australia that costs you money!

-Have you made money selling university books?
+Have you made money selling your textbooks?
 Or can you think of another way that university students can make money for summer?
 Let us know by leaving a comment below.